Psychological Healing

 Well, consider for a moment the case of alcohol.
 Alcohol can be used socially, in a non-defensive way, with proper boundaries (never drink alone, never drink to intoxication, etc.).
 It can also be used as a perversion.
 Imagine the man, for example, who drinks heavily yet denies that he is an alcoholic and asserts that he can control his drinking if he wants.
 How do you tell whether he is an alcoholic?
 Just tell him to stop drinking completely for a month.
 If he refuses, or if he fails, then you know that he uses alcohol defensively, because the proof is in his unwillingness to do without it.

-In a similar way, sexual activity can be used in Holy Matrimony as an expression of love, but it can just as well be a perversion.
+In a similar way, sexual activity can be used in Holy Matrimony as an expression of love for God to procreate children who can in turn love God, but it can just as well be a perversion.
 How do you test this?
 Just see what happens when procreation becomes an issue.
-If a couple wants to have sexual contact but doesn’t want the risk of pregnancy, then tell them to refrain from sexual activity when the woman is fertile.
-If they refuse, but instead insist on some form of artificial birth control, then you know the sexual activity is a perversion and a denial of family.
+If a couple wants to have sexual contact but doesn’t want the risk of pregnancy, then tell them to refrain from all sexual activity.
+If they refuse, but instead insist on some form of artificial birth control, or some sexual activity other than intercourse, then you know the sexual activity is a perversion and a denial of family.
 But if they agree, then you know that for the sake of love they can do without sexual contact as easily as they can do with it for the sake of love.

 ___________